tsedio/tsed/docs/docs/request-data-persistence.md

 ## Locals

-Locals is a request property used by third-party like template engine to render a page by the server.
+@@Locals@@ is a request property used by third-party like template engine to render a page by the server.
 If you attach a data on it, you'll expose this data to the template.

 If you don't want that don't use this attributes!